tkem/mopidy-internetarchive/docs/config.rst

 .. confval:: internetarchive/username

-   Your Internet Archive user name, needed to provide your bookmarks as a playlist in Mopidy.
+   Your archive.org user name.
+This is only needed if you want to access your Internet Archive bookmarks as playlists in Mopidy.

 .. confval:: internetarchive/collections